The 9th Annual Privacy Law Scholars Conference

 2000 H Street, NW

-Co-Chairs: George Washington University Law Professor Daniel J. Solove & Berkeley Law lecturer in residence Chris Jay Hoofnagle
+Co-Chairs: George Washington University Law Professor Daniel J. Solove & Berkeley School of Information & School of Law Adjunct Professor Chris Jay Hoofnagle

 PLSC assembles privacy law scholars and practitioners from around the world to discuss current issues and foster greater connections between academia and practice.
 It brings together privacy law scholars, privacy scholars from other disciplines (economics, philosophy, political science, computer science), and practitioners (industry, legal, advocacy, and government).